BU-Spark/ds-wgbh-bus-equity/README.md

 ## Datasets

 - The datasets for this project are listed below.
+Please followed the utils/data_cleaning for more about how datasets are cleaned for this project.

 ### Ridership
 - Fall 2019 https://mbta-massdot.opendata.arcgis.com/datasets/47bbf5047f0646fbae11ef3ed8ccea47_0/explore?filters=eyJzZWFzb24iOlsiRmFsbCAyMDE5Il19